 - 1) There is no water allocation assigned for the Temporary classification.
-Temporary water service is not property related on a permanent basis. - 2) Temporary water use is limited for a short-term of six months or less, for such purposes as construction projects, or short-term water supply emergencies, or temporary backup water to non-metered agricultural parcels. - 3) Temporary meters that are issued to serve supplemental commercial irrigation shall be temporarily allocated water based on the allocation assignment provided at the time of the application for the Temporary service based on the same water use standards as provided for the Irrigation classification, and reduced by Stage conditions,.
-The allocation does not extend beyond the period of the temporary water service application of six (6) months, unless the Casitas Board of Directors approves a limited continuance of the temporary service.
+Temporary water service is not property related on a permanent basis. - 2) Temporary water use is limited for a short-term, as provided in the Rates and Regulations for Water Service, for such purposes as construction projects, or short-term water supply emergencies, or temporary backup water to non-metered agricultural parcels. - 3) Temporary meters that are issued to serve supplemental commercial irrigation shall be temporarily allocated water based on the allocation assignment provided at the time of the application for the Temporary service based on the same water use standards as provided for the Irrigation classification, and reduced by Stage conditions,.
+The allocation does not extend beyond the period of the temporary water service application, unless the Casitas Board of Directors approves a limited continuance of the temporary service.